-HDFS 310 (Infant and Child Development in Context) or PSY 260 (Child Psychology).
+HDFS 310 (Infant and Child Development in Context) or PSY 260 (Child Psychology); completion of 60 credits.
 Credit not allowed for both HDFS 445 and FSHN 445.

 All prerequisites must be completed or consent from the instructor given prior to enrollment.